Come discover the 4 properties of the diagonals of an isosceles trapezoid

 The third property

 The diagonals of an isosceles trapezoid create, along with the bases, 4 equal angles.
-We must also prove this property over and over again in the exam to use it.
-We know that this property might seem a bit complicated at first glance, so we think it's very important that you start by observing in the illustration which angles we are talking about: We will mark all the angles that are between a diagonal and the base, as follows:
+You may need to prove this property on exams to use it We know that this property might seem a bit complicated at first glance, so we think it's very important that you start by observing in the illustration which angles we are talking about: We will mark all the angles that are between a diagonal and the base, as follows:

 Isosceles Triangles in a Trapezoid